 The clickbait attacks that circulates on Facebook get nastier and nastier.
 We have seen clickbait around Facebook’s dislike button, fake porn, and too-good-to-be-true offers.
 One of the worst we have seen was the supposedly graphic video or a tragic roller coaster accident that killed 18 people.
 The video prompts the user to authenticate a fake FOX news app.
 The app hijacks the victim’s account and further propagates the link.
 This is a similar type of “spamrun” attack that Twitter CFO Anthony Noto notoriously fell for.

 This attack was alarming because of the real-world damage it caused.
 Attackers hijacked the Associated Press’ Twitter account and tweeted about explosions in the White House.
-Despite the fact that the AP got control of their account relatively quickly, the errant tweet was enough to drop the Dow Jones Industrial Average by 150 points (this isn’t the first time we have seen stocks manipulated via malicious tweets).
+Despite the fact that the AP got control of their account relatively quickly, the errant tweet was enough to drop the Dow Jones Industrial Average by 150 points.
 The lesson?
 Social media cyber security incidents can lead to serious financial and brand damage outside of the social world.

 Enjoy a safe, secure, and cyberfoxy Halloween!